nga-pham/booking-website/spec-design-booking-website.md

 # Requirement
 We need to create a list of shops and connect them with potential users.
 We already have connections.
 The idea is similar to booking.com or Agoda page

-# System analysis and design for booking website
+# System analysis for booking website
 The website consists of 6 pages, a header and a footer

 ## 1. Landing page